Housing Grants for People With Disabilities | 2024

 However, keep in mind that Social Security, while providing old age, survivor, and disability benefits, does not directly extend housing assistance to its beneficiaries.
 Nevertheless, there exists a range of social programs designed to cater to the needs of low-income individuals, persons with disabilities, and seniors by offering vital housing support.

 As a result, a lot of people who get Social Security can use these different programs because they often fall into one or more of these eligible groups.
-This gives them access to the important housing help they need.
+This gives them access to the important housing help they need, including options like special home loans for people on disability and grants to help disabled buy a home.

 Housing Choice Voucher Program (Section 8)